CryptoBlades/cb-gitbook-wiki/getting-started/purchasing-skill.md

-# Purchasing SKILL
+# Purchasing $XWeapon

-Once your MetaMask has been connected to the BSC network and has received an appropriate amount of BNB, you may proceed to an exchange to purchase SKILL.
+Once your MetaMask has been connected to the BSC network and has received an appropriate amount of BNB, you may proceed to an exchange to purchase $XWeaponnb

+.

-## Purchasing SKILL on a DEX
+## Purchasing $XWeapon on a DEX

-SKILL can be purchased on a decentralized exchange such as ApeSwap using BNB.
+$XWeapon can be purchased on a decentralized exchange such as ApeSwap using BNB.

 The steps to purchasing SKILL are outlined below: